 Transportation Technology Complex · Indian Valley Campus

-The Transportation Technology Complex, originally built in the 1970s, experienced a transformation that includes a newly constructed steel-framed “link” building (with an exterior terrace and ramp) between the existing auto technology and collision repair buildings.
-Interiors have been completely refurbished including new state-of-the-art equipment, data, electrical, mechanical, and plumbing.
-Cabinetry and finishes, along with accessible retrofits, were also installed.
-The building, completed in spring 2010, used sustainable building practices and achieved LEED® Silver Certification.
+Originally built in the 1970s, the 16,750 square-foot Transportation Technology Complex, underwent a transformation that included a newly constructed steel-framed link building (with an exterior terrace and ramp) between the existing auto technology and collision repair buildings.
+Interiors were completely refurbished; including new state-of-the-art equipment, data, electrical, mechanical, and plumbing.
+Construction costs totaled $8 million.
+The Transportation Technology Complex achieved LEED® Silver Certification.

 Main Building Complex · Indian Valley Campus

-The Main Building Complex includes a new two-story general purpose building and surrounding landscape beautification.
-The new building, with a spacious entryway and areas for outdoor seating, incorporates abundant natural lighting and efficient heating and air circulation systems wholly supported by a new geothermal field.
-The building houses a variety of workforce development programs in medical and dental assisting, court reporting, and computer technology, among others.
-A new library and Internet Café also reside in the building.
-The building, completed in spring 2011, used sustainable building practices and achieved LEED® Gold Certification.
+The 36,264 square-foot Main Building includes a two-story general purpose building and surrounding landscape beautification.
+Featuring a spacious entryway and areas for outdoor seating, the building is filled with abundant natural lighting and is wholly supported by a geothermal field for efficient heating and air circulation systems.
+The building houses a variety of workforce development programs in dental assisting, court reporting, and multimedia studies, among others.
+Construction costs totaled $15 million.
+The Main Building achieved LEED® Gold Certification.

 A number of critical infrastructure projects have taken place across both the Kentfield and Indian Valley Campuses.
 The addition of geothermal heat pumps (GHPs) on both campuses is of particular significance.
 GHPs are a ground-source pumping system that takes advantage of the stable temperatures underground to heat buildings in winter and keep them cool in summer.
 Instead of creating heat by burning fuel, GHPs move heat from one place to another, making them a cost-effective renewable energy source.
 At the Indian Valley Campus, the scope of work also included installation of site utilities such as a new gas main and 12kv service, as well as extensive storm drain repairs, campus-wide landscape fire mitigation, and erosion mitigation at Ignacio Creek.
 The latter, large-scale project was completed in fall 2008 and included creek bank stabilization and installation of erosion control blankets on bank-graded areas with new native riparian species plantings.